If you’re cooking with the kids and looking for an easy recipe, then try out these super easy jam tarts – quick, tasty and great for kids to bake.

 More easy bakes and treats for kids to help make

 - Popcorn Cakes – delicious popcorn coated in creamy white chocolate with added unicorn sprinkles – what’s not to love???
+These are a great bake for parties, especially if there’s a fairy or unicorn theme.

 - Mini Oreo Cheesecakes – get busy in the kitchen with the kids and whip up totally delicious Oreo cheesecake, chocolatey Oreo biscuit base and creamy cheesecake topping – a total dream!

 - Chocolate Dipped Strawberries – kids love making chocolate dipped fruit – it’s easy and totally delicious to eat – plus it counts towards their five a day!
+You could also drizzle the strawberries with white chocolate or add edible glitter just to make them more gorgeous!

 - 1 Block of Ready to Roll Jus-Rol Shortcrust Pastry